carlosrojasquiroz/EconomicGrowth/README.md

 *DataBaseGrowth14032021.xlsx*: data for running regressions as in MRW's paper.
 I do not pretend to replicate exactly them since I use different data samples than that paper.
 Data from PWT10.0, MPD2020 and Barro-Lee dataset.
 *FitSolowData.m*: script to generate OLS estimates (see "TablaX" object for the results).

+*ContributiontoGrowth14032021.xlsx*: database to calculate contribution to growth exercises from PWT10.0 data.
+*ContributionToGrowth.m*: script to generate stacked bar figures with data on contribution to growth.

 *ols.m* and *ols2.m*: functions to run OLS regressions (with different outputs).